Ezequiel Duran Player Props: Rangers vs. Padres

-The Texas Rangers, including Ezequiel Duran (.171 batting average in his past 10 games), take on starting pitcher Joe Musgrove and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Texas Rangers, including Ezequiel Duran (.275 on-base percentage in past 10 games, 55 points below season-long percentage), take on starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Astros.
+In his last game he had a hitless showing (0-for-4) against the Padres.

 Ezequiel Duran Game Info & Props vs. the Padres